Climate Change Planning

 The City's planning around climate change focuses on reducing greenhouse gas emissions.
 When Cambridge began to draft its initial Climate Protection Plan, staff evaluated the relative sizes of the various sources of emissions.
 The City already had extensive transportation and recycling programs that worked to reduce the community's generation of greenhouse gases.
 However, we found that most of our emissions are related to buildings, and we did not have programs to reduce building energy use.
 The Climate Protection Plan, therefore, focuses largely on actions around building-related energy.
 The Cambridge Energy Alliance was one important initiative.
 Other building energy initiatives target both existing buildings—much of the City’s building stock is relatively old and inefficient—and new construction, with more stringent energy efficiency requirements.
 And in 2015, the Net Zero Action Plan was adopted to set Cambridge on the trajectory to eliminating greenhouse gas emissions from the built environment.

 As the effect of existing human-derived greenhouse gases already present in the atmosphere has made climate disruption inevitable, Cambridge has concluded that the city should also begin to prepare now for the effects of climate change.
-With that goal in mind, the City has undertaken a climate change vulnerability assessment to be followed by a preparedness plan.
-View the Climate Change Vulnerability Assessment here.
+With that goal in mind, the City has undertook a Climate Change Vulnerability Assessment and issued the Resilient Cambridge Plan.

 Aspects of Cambridge Climate Change Planning